Installation & Set Up

-Because Upfire as a Ethereum-based decentralized application, transactions on the blockchain require a small amount of Ethereum to be used as “gas”.
-Add a minimum of 0.05 ETH to ensure your transactions can be processed.
-In reality, the application uses far less than that per transaction, and you should be able to perform a large number transactions using a relatively small amount of ETH.
+Because Upfire as a BSC-based decentralized application, transactions on the blockchain require a small amount of BNB to be used as “gas”.
+Add a minimum of 0.05 BNB to ensure your transactions can be processed.
+In reality, the application uses far less than that per transaction, and you should be able to perform a large number transactions using a relatively small amount of BNB.

 Once you have deposited funds into your wallet, you will need to send them to the smart contract for use within the application.
 Your "Smart Contract Balance" is used when you decrypt files within the application in order to access them, among other activities.
 To add UPR to the smart contract, click “Replenish funds” under the Smart Contract Balance area in the Wallets tab.
 Please allow a few seconds to minutes for the transaction to be completed on the blockchain.
 Once you have a UPR balance in the smart contract, you can decrypt files from others and access their contents.

 Creating a UPR File

 UPR files are the BitTorrent equivalent of a ".torrent" file.
 You share Upfire files, ending with ".upr", with other users so that they can download, seed, and decrypt your files.
 Click “Upload file” on the top right.
 From here you will see the screen shown below: